caperaven/crs-process-api/readme.md

 ## Target keywords

-1. @context - context object passed to the process
+1. $context - context object passed to the process
-1. @process - process object passed to the system
+1. $process - process object passed to the system
-1. @item - item object passed to the system
+1. $item - item object passed to the system

-@item is used when looping through an array and performing actions on the array item.
+$item is used when looping through an array and performing actions on the array item.

 ## Step
 Each process step has the same basic structure.